jidongxiao/CSCI1200-DataStructures/hws/06_inverse_word_search/README.md

 ## Program Requirements & Submission Details

 Use good coding style when you design and implement your program.
 Organize your program into functions: don’t put all the code in main!
-Be sure to read the [Homework Policies](https://www.cs.rpi.edu/academics/courses/fall23/csci1200/homework_policies.php) as you put the finishing touches on your solution.
+Be sure to read the [Homework Policies](https://www.cs.rpi.edu/academics/courses/spring24/csci1200/homework_policies.php) as you put the finishing touches on your solution.
 Be sure to make up new test cases to fully debug your program and don’t forget to comment your code!
 Use the provided template [README.txt](./README.txt) file for notes you want the grader to read.
-You must do this assignment on your own, as described in the [Collaboration Policy & Academic Integrity](https://www.cs.rpi.edu/academics/courses/fall23/csci1200/academic_integrity.php) page.
+You must do this assignment on your own, as described in the [Collaboration Policy & Academic Integrity](https://www.cs.rpi.edu/academics/courses/spring24/csci1200/academic_integrity.php) page.
 If you did discuss the problem or error messages, etc. with anyone, please list their names in your README.txt file.

-**Due Date**: 10/26/2023, Thursday, 23:59pm.
+**Due Date**: 03/14/2024, Thursday, 10pm.

 ## Rubric

-22 pts
+20 pts
- - README.txt Completed (2 pts)
+ - README.txt Completed (3 pts)
    - One of name, collaborators, or hours not filled in. (-1)
    - Two or more of name, collaborators, or hours not filled in. (-2)
+   - No reflection. (-1)
  - LETTER GRID REPRESENTATION (2 pts)
    - Grid is not represented via nested structure vector&lt;vector&lt;char&gt;&gt;, vector&lt;vector&lt;string&gt;&gt;, vector&lt;string&gt;, char\*\*, etc. (-1)
    - Lookup of a position is not O(1), uses something like&lt;list&lt;char&gt;&gt; which has lookup of O(n). (-1)